‘Tis the Gift to Be Simple

 One last thing — I found this mashup by ThePianoGuys on YouTube.
 It’s a combination of Simple Gifts and Somewhere Over the Rainbow (another classic song from childhood).

-And I’ve decided THIS is everything.
-This song right here, is my happiness.
-Bottle it up, and give it to me as a gift — and I will be set for the rest of my life.
-(Y’all, I’ve watched this
+And I’ve decided this is everything.
+This song right here is my happiness.
+So bottle it up, and give it to me as a gift — and I shall be set for the rest of my life.
+(Y’all, I’ve watched this 38 times and have cried every single time)

 Listen and enjoy: